linux-remote/linux-remote/README.md

 - `@linux-remote/user-server` Updated, you don't need restart server.
 Logined user need relogin.
 - `linux-remote-server` Updated, you need restart server.
 All logined user force logout when you restart server.

+## Secure
+Configured with SSL certificate, your connection ( https and wss ) is secure.
+And you don't need verifying the Host Key first time like SSH.

+If you don't have an SSL certificate,
+You can use [ssl-self-signed](https://github.com/linux-remote/ssl-self-signed) to generate a new one ( supports IP ).

 ## Donate
 [patreon](https://www.patreon.com/hezedu): Du Wei is creating linux-remote